wevov/liaotian/README.md

 - [ ] Groupchat functionality with 2 modes - singular channel (like WhatsApp, Messenger, Telegram) or multi channel (like Discord, Slack, Matrix).
 - [ ] Add Discord-like activity detection for desktop client by identifying window titles or otherwise, for showing what game users are currently playing, etc.
 - [ ] Add more sidebars for navigation to further secondary sections (Discover, Groups, Users, Trends).
-- [ ] IG status/story (combine with the chat bubble thing floating above the avatar ring)
 - [ ] Link-in-bio builder
 - [ ] Live streaming (from story? like early IG?)